ninoseki/mihari/README.md

   - If it doesn't contain the artifacts:
     - mihari creates an alert with the artifacts on the TheHive instance.
     - mihari sends a notification to Slack.
 (Optional)
+    - mihari creates an event on MISP.
+(Optional)

 ![img](./screenshots/eyecatch.png)